 Whales are more common than in November, as the water begins to get warmer.
 As you head down south, you might be lucky to spot migratory species as they too make the same journey as you.

 And of course, book a tour towards the end of the month and you can even spend Christmas in Antarctica, perhaps the only place in the Southern Hemisphere where you can guarantee that you’ll have a white Christmas!

 This is when we explored Antarctica with Quark Expeditions on their MV Sea Adventurer ship that departed from Ushuaia, Argentina and we explored the South Shetland Islands and Antarctica Peninsula.

-January is when the tourist season really begins across the great southern continent, and this is the best time to visit Antarctica if you want to enjoy the best weather and the best of the wildlife.
+January is when the tourist season begins across the great southern continent, and this is the best time to visit Antarctica if you want to enjoy the best weather and the best of the wildlife.

-January and late December are incredibly popular, so you will need to book your expedition far in advance, especially if there are particular places you really want to visit, as itineraries can vary from ship to ship.
+January and late December are incredibly popular, so you will need to book your expedition far in advance, especially if there are particular places you want to visit, as itineraries can vary from ship to ship.